Jeannine M. Ryder: Military career

-On August 3, 2020, Ryder was promoted to brigadier general at the National Museum of the United States Air Force, Wright-Patterson Air Force Base, Ohio.
+On Aug.
+3, 2020, Ryder was promoted to brigadier general at the National Museum of the United States Air Force, Wright-Patterson Air Force Base, Ohio.
 She also became the Chief of the Air Force Nurse Corps that year.

 “I am humbled and honored to be provided the opportunity of this promotion and the ability of continued service in the Air Force,” Ryder said during her promotion ceremony.
 “I am fortunate to work with great Airmen and Medics and care for the most deserving patients in the world."

 Ryder took command of the 59th Medical Wing during a change of command ceremony at the Inter-American Air Forces Academy Auditorium, Joint Base San Antonio-Lackland, April 29, 2021.
+Ryder led the Air Force Medical Service's largest healthcare, medical education and readiness platform comprising six groups and 8,400 personnel.
+The wing provides 900,000 clinic visits, 18,000 surgical procedures, and greater than 300 worldwide deployments annually.

+Ryder also served as director, San Antonio Market, Defense Health Agency, directing and managing the overall operations and resources of an integrated, joint-service health system that provides health care to more than 250,000 military Tricare beneficiaries.
+The San Antonio Market includes Brooke Army Medical Center, Wilford Hall Ambulatory Surgical Center, 10 stand-alone military treatment facilities, and over 100 specialty services.

+Ryder assumed command of the Air Force Medical Agency in September 2023.
+On Dec.
+5, 2023, Senate confirmed Ryder's nomination for the rank of major general.

+Ryder, an Air Force nurse, is the first female commander of two Air Force wings, the first female commander at Keesler Medical Center, the first female commander of the 711th Human Performance Wing in Air Force Research Laboratory, and the first female commander of the 59th Medical Wing.